rajiv-harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/add-artifacts-to-pipelines.md

 :::note

+- You must have **root access** to perform the Kubernetes workflow described below.

-Make sure that your certificates meet all requirements of the external scan tool.
+- Make sure that your certificates meet all requirements of the external scan tool.
 Your certificates must be valid, unexpired, and have a complete trust chain.

-To troubleshoot certificate issues, run your pipeline in Debug mode and check for the message **`unable to get local issuer certificate`**.
+- To troubleshoot certificate issues, run your pipeline in Debug mode and check for the message **`unable to get local issuer certificate`**.

 :::